 In order to reproduce in liver cells, hepatitis delta requires hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
 In cases of coinfection, the hepatitis delta virus becomes the dominant virus, using the HBsAg from the hepatitis B virus to survive and replicate.

-Yes, hepatitis delta is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring) and liver cancer.
+Yes, hepatitis delta is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring), and liver cancer.
 Seventy percent of people with hepatitis B and delta will develop serious liver damage.
-In contrast, only 15 to 25 percent of hepatitis B patients do.
+In contrast, only 15 to 30 percent of people living with hepatitis B do.

 Someone can acquire hepatitis delta in one of two ways.
 A “coinfection” is when hepatitis B and hepatitis delta are contracted at the same time.
 A “superinfection” is when someone who is already infected with chronic hepatitis B then becomes infected with hepatitis delta.
 Most adults will clear both viruses with a “coinfection,” while those who contract hepatitis delta as a “superinfection” have a 70-90% chance of developing a chronic infection of both viruses.
 The most important thing to remember is that hepatitis delta cannot be contracted on its own.

 Prevalence of Hepatitis Delta in the World